-Every day for the first week or so, you'll need to check for pasting up, a condition where the baby chicks' poop gets stuck on the downy feathers outside their vent and prevents them from pooping.
-This condition can be fatal if left unattended.
-It is usually caused by stress from shipping or overhandling.
+Every day for the first week or so, you'll need to check for pasting up, a condition where the baby chicks' feces gets stuck on the downy feathers outside their anal vent and prevents them from defecating.
+This condition, which can be fatal if left unattended, is usually caused by stress from shipping or overhandling.

 If you have children, be careful of overhandling.
 If chicks are pasting up, make the kids leave them alone until the problem is gone.
-Pasting up chicks are stressed chicks.
+Chicks that are pasting up are stressed chicks.

 Keep Bedding Clean

-Move Them to the Chicken Coop
+Move the Chicks to the Chicken Coop

-As your chicks grow, you can follow these steps to slowly acclimate them to outdoor temperatures and eventually, once they're large enough, sturdy, and feathered in, move them to their chicken coop.
+As your chicks grow, you can follow these steps to slowly acclimate them to outdoor temperatures and eventually, once they're large enough, sturdy, and feathered in, move them to their permanent chicken coop.